keep-network/keep-core/testnet/README.md

 | `networkId`    | Network ID  | 1101
 | `initialAccounts` | Initial accounts |

-######Containers
+######List of containers created by this deployment:

 * [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to setup genesis block.
 * [init container](https://kubernetes.io/docs/concepts/workloads/pods/init-containers/) to fetch bootnode enode URL.
 * Miner main container

-###miner.service.yaml
+####miner.service.yaml
 Making jsonrpc an ipc ports available.

-## Deployment: Monitor
+### 3. Monitor

-###monitor.deployment.yaml
+####monitor.deployment.yaml
 This is a straightforward setup using [docker image](https://hub.docker.com/r/ethereumex/eth-stats-dashboard/) of the popular Ethereum Network Stats dashboard https://github.com/cubedro/eth-netstats

-###monitor.service.yaml
+####monitor.service.yaml
 Making dashboard available at port 80

-## Deployment: VPN  (optional)
+### 4. VPN  (optional)
 There is a great [HELM package](https://github.com/kubernetes/charts/tree/master/stable/openvpn )  that will install openVPN on your cluster.

->The chart will automatically configure dns to use kube-dns and route all network traffic to kubernetes pods and services through the vpn.
-By connecting to this vpn a host is effectively inside a cluster's network.
+>The chart will automatically configure dns to use kube-dns and route all
+>network traffic to kubernetes pods and services through the vpn.
+By connecting
+>to this vpn a host is effectively inside a cluster's network.

 ####Installation